fredrikp999/fredrikp999.github.io/_posts/2023-02-18-Full-continuous-deploy.markdown

 ...

 # ToDo
+## Describe better in this post
+* Expand the steps and/or reference other posts with the details
+## Improve the implementation and flow
 * Build (helm package .) and push to jfrog
 * Setup with auto-updates for minor version updates only etc.
 * Better structure with tags, not using latest